 Directly after college, Michael went to work for Deloitte as a data analytics software developer in Amsterdam, the Netherlands.
 In 2008 Michael moved back to the States and continued his career in the data space eventually transitioning to data integration and Perl software development roles.
 As the manager of data integration at HealthTrust — a partially HCA-owned group purchasing organization — Michael was active in designing the architecture and leading delivery around an enterprise data processing platform and middleware solution.
 Presently, Michael manages software development teams at LifeWay Christian Resources leading the development of world-class devotional and Bible study tools for the web and mobile devices.
 Recently, Michael has also developed and released an open source project to provide lectionary readings, LectServe.

-Michael is married to his beautiful wife, Jennifer, since March 2015, the father of Rosemary Louise since March 2016, active in the Nashville Christian community, and leads a Nashville-based German conversation group.
+Michael has been married to his beautiful wife, Jennifer, since March 2015.
+In March 2016, he became the father of Rosemary Louise.
+Michael is active in the Nashville Christian community and leads a Nashville-based German conversation group.
 In addition to English, Michael speaks German and Dutch and has basic knowledge of French and Latin.
 On occasion Michael preaches at various churches in Nashville in both English and German.
 His extracurricular interests include Wesleyan & Anglican theology, libertarian political theory, linguistics, Austrian economics, projects on the RaspberryPi, working on his old Macintoshes and other computers, home automation, agile software development, and the liturgy of the English church.
-Additional information about Michael can be found in his resume and on Twitter.
+Additional information about Michael can be found in his resume, on Twitter, and on Pinboard.